globaleaks/whistleblowing-software/documentation/setup/PlatformWizard.rst

 .. image:: ../images/wizard/1.png

-Choose a name for Your Project
+Choose a Name for Your Project
 ------------------------------
 In the second section of the wizard configure the name of your project.